ansys/pystk/doc/source/api/ansys/stk/core/graphics/IBandExtractFilterFactory.rst

 IBandExtractFilterFactory
 =========================

-.. py:class:: IBandExtractFilterFactory
+.. py:class:: ansys.stk.core.graphics.IBandExtractFilterFactory

    object

    Extract a band or set of bands from the source raster.
 The extract format property specifies the bands and the order of the bands that will be extracted.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IBandExtractFilterFactory

 Overview
 --------